Dogs of all ages welcome to Winter Sniff ‘n Go

 On Sunday, Feb.
 25, professional dog trainer Laurie Merritt is holding a Winter Sniff ‘n Go event at Hitchcock Free Academy for 27 or more of their Nose Work dogs and their handlers.

-Merritt instructs at Hitchcock Academy in both sport and manners multiple times a week.
+Merritt instructs at Hitchcock Academy and Welpen-Training mit KnowWau in both sport and manners multiple times a week.

 This event will be focusing on K9 Nose Work.
 K9 Nose work is a sport that utilizes the incredible ability of a dog’s nose.
 Just like several sports, there are many competition levels, such as trials.